devgateway/www.developmentgateway.org/_posts/2012-07-11-one-laptop-per-child-highlighted-on-zunia.md

 created: 1342028571
 old_path: news/one-laptop-child-highlighted-zunia
 title: One Laptop Per Child Highlighted on Zunia
-lede: The latest in a series of original interviews on Zunia.org features a conversation with Christoph Derndorfer, editor of the independent blog OLPC News, which provides commentary and updates on the One Laptop Per Child (OLPC) initiative.
+excerpt: The latest in a series of original interviews on Zunia.org features a conversation with Christoph Derndorfer, editor of the independent blog OLPC News, which provides commentary and updates on the One Laptop Per Child (OLPC) initiative.
 thumbnail: assets/featured-images/olpc.jpg